lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 When getting started with participatory live coding when teaching, it is advised to use a well-developed and tested lesson.
-Examples of such lessons specifically written for teaching using this teachnique are the lessons from The Carpentries [^carpentries-lessons].
+Examples of well-tested such lessons specifically written for teaching using this technique are the collaboratively developed lessons from The Carpentries [^carpentries-lessons].
+Practicing teaching your lesson material in advance is important, as the participatory live coding technique can be more demanding, especially when you are doing it for the first time.
 It may be tempting to deviate from your material because you would like to show a neat trick or demonstrate some alternative way of doing something, but there is always a fair chance you'll run into something unexpected that you then have to explain.
 It is thus advised not to improvise until you are familiar enough with the material and want to explain something with a low risk of failure.